gramey02/AD_AID_Project/README.md

 ## Tables
 Tables from the mansucript.

+## Supplementary Materials
+Supplementary figures and tables from the manuscript.
+Includes supporting data values representing data points in all figures.

 ## Data Structure Example
 This is an example data frame that represents the structure (e.g. column formats) that would be ideal for input into the data cleaning scripts.